-In this lesson, you'll prepare a worksheet showing the net income or net loss for the fiscal period.
-The worksheet will show all income and expenses for the fiscal period as well as the assets, liabilities, and owner’s equity account balances.
+In this lesson, you will prepare a worksheet showing the net income or net loss for the fiscal period.
+The worksheet will show all income and expenses for the fiscal period as well as the assets, liabilities, and owner's equity account balances.

 Journalizing and Posting Adjusting Entries

 In this lesson, you will prepare for the end of the fiscal period by adjusting your asset account balances to accurately reflect the assets remaining at the end of the year.
 You will also find out how to journalize and post adjusting and closing entries to bring your company's General Ledger up to date.